 Chief Operating Officer.
-John L. Williams retired from his position as Chief Operating Officer of the Company effective May 1, 2013.
-In connection with his retirement, we recorded a severance cost of approximately \$3.1 million during the first quarter, which is reflected in corporate expenses on the accompanying condensed consolidated statement of operations.
+John L. Williams retired from his position as President and Chief Operating Officer of the Company effective May 1, 2013.
+In connection with his retirement, we recorded a severance cost of approximately \$3.1 million during the first quarter, which is reflected in corporate expenses on the accompanying condensed consolidated statement of operations for the period from January 1, 2013 to September 30, 2013.
 On April 1, 2013, Robert Tanenbaum joined the Company as Executive Vice President, Asset Management and was appointed Chief Operating Officer effective May 1, 2013.